arsifal contains a number of special effects, such as the suspension of

 part of the score had to be expanded by 3 to 4 minutes.
 William Kinderman has provided details of this revision based on his recent studies of the sketches and

-thirds was joined with an overlapping phrase of four bars based on the processional dotted rhythm of the march, and these eight measures were then repeated
+descending thirds was joined with an overlapping phrase of four bars based on the processional dotted rhythm of the march, and these eight measures were then

-sequentially a tone higher.
-Gurnemanz's words to Parsifal beginning "Nun achte wohl" were superimposed on the last several bars employing the processional dotted
+repeated sequentially a tone higher.
+Gurnemanz's words to Parsifal beginning "Nun achte wohl" were superimposed on the last several bars employing the

-the music of the Grail Temple scene that would follow.
-As at the end of the prelude, Wagner again avoids a cadence in A flat by a diversion starting on an F flat.
+to the music of the Grail Temple scene that would follow.
+As at the end of the prelude, Wagner again avoids a cadence in A flat by a diversion starting on an F

-The second statement of the "Communion" theme looks ahead to the final cadence of act 3 but the rising phrase ends by falling a half tone to C, which is one of the
+flat.
+The second statement of the "Communion" theme looks ahead to the final cadence of act 3 but the rising phrase ends by falling a half tone to C, which is

 "Wagner's Parsifal", William Kinderman, OUP 2013, pages 185-192.